brkyildiran0/projet/readme2.txt

 ***Ömer Burak Yıldıran***
--Firebase design (Database internal structures) and implementation (as can be seen at: https://imgur.com/tgOjovV) -UI planning for each page
--Design and implementation of following:
+-Firebase design (Database internal structures) and implementation (as can be seen at: https://imgur.com/tgOjovV) -UI planning for each activity (page), supported with on-paper sketches -Design and implementation of following:
   *AddMemberActivity
   *AddTaskActivity
   *CreateProjectActivity
   *EditProjetActivity
   *SettingsActivity
+  *ProjetGroupChatActivity (with Berkay)
   *ProfilePageActivity (with Berkay)
   *ProjectPageActivity (with Berkay)
   *ProjetMainPageActivity (with Berkay)